JasmeetSingh7314/Recommendation-System/README.md

 To use the recommendation system, follow these steps:

-1.Get the files and run the Jupyter Notebook
+- Get the files and run the Jupyter Notebook
-2. Input user preferences.
+- Input user preferences.
-3. Use the model to recommend games based on the user's preferences.
+-  Use the model to recommend games based on the user's preferences.